How Fraction is Useful in Real World Applications?

 Fractions have two parts: numerator and denominator.
 The upper part is called the numerator and the lower one is called the denominator.
 It tells how many parts of a whole or collection are taken.
 It shows the total number of equal parts the whole is divided or the total number of the same objects in a collection.
 For example, 5/7, 5/11, 8/9 Here 5, 5, 8 are the numerator and 7,11,9 are the denominators respectively.
 When you deal with

-See also Limit of a function: Definition, Types, Properties, and Calculations
+See also Standard Form of a Number: Definition, Representation, and Examples

 For complex fractions addition or subtraction, you can use a fraction calculator, which is an online tool to find fractions addition or subtraction in a few clicks.